 Title: The Role of Artificial Intelligence in Healthcare

-Applications of AI in Diagnosis:
+I. Applications of AI in Diagnosis:

+II.
 Applications of AI in Treatment:

-Applications of AI in Patient Monitoring:
+III.
+Applications of AI in Patient Care:

 Challenges and Ethical Considerations: